-- Mercilessly killing a horde of goblins for fun.
+- Eliminating a horde of goblins for fun.

-- Going peacefully and willingly with guards that want to arrest you.
+- Going peacefully and willingly with guards that believe you have done wrong.

-- Letting an enemy throw the first punch.
+- Letting someone throw the first hit against you.

-- Healing the sick if they have an infectious disease.
+- Healing the sick if you may get sick too.

 Chaotic Neutral insults

-As a Chaotic Neutral character, you don’t care hugely for social etiquettes so you love serving up a good insult.
+As a Chaotic Neutral character, you don’t care hugely for social etiquette, so you love serving up a good insult.

 - “You’re awfully small to be so hugely irritating.”